 Covenants bind us to God and him to us.
 We can think of them as being a rope or tether, where one end is tied around God’s waist and the other end is tied around our waist.
 As we get off the path, our covenants pull at us to keep us from straying too far.
 But when we fail to keep the covenants and altogether abandon them, then it’s as though we’ve severed the cord that binds us to God.

-When we make covenants with God, he promises us certain blessings, and as long as we are striving to be faithful in keeping the covenants we’ve made with him, we have absolute assurance and confidence that God will give us every blessings he has promised.
+When we make covenants with God, he promises us certain blessings, and as long as we are striving to be faithful in keeping the covenants we’ve made with him, we have absolute assurance and confidence that God will give us every blessing he has promised.
 The Lord has declared, “I, the Lord, am bound when ye do what I say; but when ye do not what I say, ye have no promise” (Section 82:10).

 God makes covenants with us as his way of inviting us to come join with him in learning how to become like him.
 When we choose not to accept his invitation, we are choosing not to do what he says and by rejecting his invitation we are rejecting the blessings he wants to give us.
-The reason why covenants are so essential to our spiritual progression is because without them we are unable to learn all we need to do to return and live with God and gain eternal life.
+The reason why covenants are so essential to our spiritual progression is that without them we are unable to learn all we need to do in order to return and live with God and gain eternal life.
 If that happens then our time on earth will be a thing of naught, because the only reason we chose to come live in mortality in the first place was so we could learn how to become like our Father in heaven.

 When the scriptures say that we become “sons and daughters” of God, that’s not a reference to us being spirit children of his.
-Paul taught that we truly become children of God through having faith in Christ Jesus (Galatians :26).
+Paul taught that we truly become children of God through having faith in Christ Jesus (Galatians:26).
 To become a true son or daughter of God means having the right to inherit all that the Father has.
 Paul taught this doctrine when he said, “The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together” (Romans 8:16,17).

-It is through making and keeping sacred covenants that enable us to truly belong to the family of God whereby we become true sons and daughters of his, who are then entitled to made equal in power with God (D&C 76:95) and receive “all thrones and dominions, principalities, and powers” (D&C 121:29).
+It is through making and keeping sacred covenants that enable us to truly belong to the family of God whereby we become true sons and daughters of his, who are then entitled to be made equal in power with God (D&C 76:95) and receive “all thrones and dominions, principalities, and powers” (D&C 121:29).
 This is the real purpose of covenants.

 Related articles can be found at The Nature of Covenants